watkins-matt/home-assistant-google-keep-sync/README.md

    python3 get_tokens.py
    ```

+4. The script will generate two tokens, a "master token" and an "access token".
+Copy the entire master token, including the "aas_et/" at the beginning.

-4. Once generated, use this token in the integration's configuration process by entering it into the token field (leave the password field blank).
+5. Use this token in the integration's configuration process by entering it into the token field (make sure you leave the password field blank).

 ### Sync Delays